Polychora

 Any edge or face section, having edges that belong to the polychoron, will be represented in any projection of the polychoron that shows its edges, like Zometool projections.

 Any instances of the edge or face sections projected without distortion in the models below will appear, as mentioned above, as green or blue polyhedra (according to the model).
 In 4-D, these instances occur "under" the element that is being projected to the center, in 3-D their projections will be concentric with the projection of the central element.
-If an instance of the equatorial sections is projected without without distortion, then it is located (in 4-D) between the two diametrically opposed elements that appear, in 3-D, superposed at the centre of the projection, its projection envelops the projection of the whole polychoron.
+If an instance of the equatorial sections is projected without distortion, then it is located (in 4-D) between the two diametrically opposed elements that appear, in 3-D, superposed at the centre of the projection, its projection envelops the projection of the whole polychoron.

 Simple regular polychora